quinn-codes-synthesis/showYourWork/edX/HarvardX CS50/Readme.md

 <b>hello.c</b> is a basic "Hello World" program written in C.

 <b>mario.c</b> is a program that asks for the user to input a number and will output a split pyramid of the given height.
 It is meant to resemble an obstacle in one of the early Mario games, as seen <a href="https://i.ytimg.com/vi/HKGeOPZk6_M/maxresdefault.jpg">here</a>.

+<b>cash.c</b> asks the user to input a number representing some amount of cash (in USD), and outputs the minimum number of coins that could be used to make change for that number.